Are you looking for some awesome Big Island waterfall hikes? These are the top Big Island hikes with beautiful waterfalls you have to see to believe!

 Botanical World Adventures and World Botanical Gardens

-Are you wanting to witness a waterfall but your kids are complaining that their feet are hurting?
+Do you want to witness a waterfall, but your kids complain that their feet are hurting?
 You may be put off by the idea of a waterfall being located in a botanical garden that charges you money to see it, but don’t be!

-While there isn’t any hiking involved, Kama’e’e Falls is absolutely beautiful and arguably amongst the most stunning waterfalls in all of Hawaii.
+While there isn’t any hiking involved, Kama’e’e Falls is absolutely beautiful and arguably among the most stunning waterfalls on the Big Island and in all of Hawaii.

 Nanue Falls